tnichols217/notes/APBiology/6/Notes/Labs/2 - Bacterial Transformation.md

 2. Red fluorescent protein
 3. 3
 	1. Ori: The origin of the replication
-	2. pBAD promoter and araC genes
+	2. pBAD promoter and araC genes regulate the rfp production
+	3. ampR indentifies transformed bacteria